 Any personal information in our possession or under control will be destroyed and/or anonymised when:

 - the purpose for which the personal information was collected is no longer served by the retention of such personal information, including to address any complaints, as well as develop or improve our Services in line with feedback; and

 If you have created an account (as defined in our Terms of Service [Insert: Link to Terms of Service]) in connection with any of our Services, we may also send you communications relating to the administration and management of your account.
-You will not be able to opt out of receiving such communications unless you close your account with TSS.
+You will not be able to opt out of receiving such communications unless you close such account.